isomerpages/nlb-biblioasia/_mar-2012/Lunch with Mr Einstein.md

 ---
 title: Lunch with Mr Einstein
 permalink: /vol-7/issue-4/mar-2012/einstein-lunch/
-description: "Author Meira Chand shares this unpublished chapter of her book, A Different Sky. "
+description: Author Meira Chand shares this unpublished chapter of her book, A Different Sky.
 ---
-#### Author _Meira Chand_ shares this unpublished chapter of her book, _A Different Sky_.
+#### Originally in a very early draft of *A Different Sky*, this unpublished chapter was excised as the writer decided to start the book in 1927 instead of 1922, which is the date Einstein visited Singapore.
+The novel covers the 30 years before Singapore achieved full independence.
+Beginning in the island’s first communist riot in 1927, the novel follows the lives of three families caught up in tumultuous times.
+The names of the characters are intact and revealed here is a childhood glimpse of Mei Lan and Cynthia from *A Different Sky*.

 <img style="width: 650px; height: 400px;" src="/images/Vol%207%20issue%204/EinsteinLunch/cups3.jpg">